 I am going to throw in one more, but because it's a restaurant I am sticking to my 5 Best Things To Do in Atlanta with this one addition, Mellow Mushroom.

 There are several locations of Mellow Mushroom in Atlanta but I am zeroing in on the one located in Midtown.
 We walked there from Ponce City Market via the Atlanta Beltline.
-This pizzeria has indoor and outdoor seating, we opted for the great outdoors.
+This pizzeria has indoor and outdoor seating; we opted for the great outdoors.
 We enjoyed a fabulous garlic pretzel appetizer and then an amazing pepperoni pizza.
-I mean seriously, it was the BEST, which is why it made it onto my 5 Best Things to Do in Atlanta even if it is the 6th thing on the list.
+I mean seriously, it was the BEST, which is why it made it onto my 5 Best Things to Do in Atlanta even if it is the sixth thing on the list.

 I would highly recommend Mellow Mushroom if you are in the area and are as obsessed with pizza, soft pretzels, and garlic (although they do have other food on their menu) as I am. 😉

 Atlanta is definitely a place worth visiting with a lot to do.
 We definitely intend to go back and hit up these 5 Best Things To Do In Atlanta again.
 We'll also try new adventures in both attractions and food!